geoschem/geos-chem-cloud/doc/source/chapter02_beginner-tutorial/quick-start.rst

   		time:axis = "T" ;
   ...

 `Anaconda Python <https://www.anaconda.com/>`_ and `xarray <http://xarray.pydata.org>`_ are already installed on the server for analyzing all kinds of NetCDF files.
-If you are not familiar with Python and xarray, checkout my `Python/xarray tutorial for GEOS-Chem users <https://github.com/JiaweiZhuang/GEOSChem-python-tutorial>`_.
+If you are not familiar with Python and xarray, checkout my `Python/xarray tutorial for GEOS-Chem users <https://github.com/geoschem/GEOSChem-python-tutorial>`_.

 Activate the pre-installed `geoscientific Python environment <https://github.com/geoschem/cloud_GC/blob/master/scripts/build_environment/python/geo.yml>`_ by ``source activate geo`` (it is generally a bad idea to directly install things into the root Python environment), start ``ipython`` from the command line, and type some Python code to open the data::

   $ source activate geo  # I also set a `act geo` alias
   $ ipython
-  Python 3.6.6 |Anaconda, Inc.| (default, Jun 28 2018, 17:14:51)
+  Python 3.6.7 |Anaconda, Inc.| (default, Oct 23 2018, 19:16:44)
-  Type 'copyright', 'credits' or 'license' for more information IPython 6.5.0 -- An enhanced Interactive Python.
+  Type 'copyright', 'credits' or 'license' for more information IPython 7.2.0 -- An enhanced Interactive Python.
 Type '?' for help.

   In [1]: import xarray as xr

-  In [2]: ds = xr.open_dataset('GEOSChem.SpeciesConc.20160701_0000z.nc4')
+  In [2]: ds = xr.open_dataset('GEOSChem.SpeciesConc.20160701_0020z.nc4')

   In [3]: ds
   Out[3]: